danielabar/meblog/src/markdown/kickstart-a-new-rails-project.md

   it { should validate_presence_of(:email) }
 end
 ```

+See the docs on [matchers](https://github.com/thoughtbot/shoulda-matchers#matchers) for a full list of what can be expressed in tests.

 Before moving on, make sure everything is wired up properly by generating an example model, and ensure both the rspec test and factory is generated for it.
 For example: